-Prepare for licensure and your transition to practice!
-Organized around the issues in today's constantly changing healthcare environment Yoder-Wise's Leading & Managing in Canadian Nursing, 2nd Edition offers an innovative approach to leading and managing by merging theory, research, and practical application.
+Help students prepare for licensure and their transition to practice!
+Organized around the issues in today's constantly changing health care environment Yoder-Wise's Leading & Managing in Canadian Nursing, 2nd Edition offers an innovative approach to leading and managing by merging theory, research, and practical application.
 This cutting-edge text is intuitively organized around the issues that are central to the success of Canadian nurses including cultural diversity, resource management, advocacy, patient safety, delegation, and communication.
-In addition, it provides just the right amount of information to equip you with the tools you need to master leadership and management – all to help prepare you for clinical practice!
+In addition, it provides just the right amount of information to equip students with the tools they need to master leadership and management – all to better prepare them for clinical practice!

 - UNIQUE!
 Each chapter opens with A Challenge, where practicing nurse leaders/managers offer their real-world views of a concern related in the chapter, encouraging you to think about how you would handle the situation.

 - UNIQUE!
 A Solution closes each chapter with an effective method to handle the real-life situation presented in A Challenge and demonstrates the ins and outs of problem-solving in practice.

 - Innovative content and presentation, merge theory, research and professional practice in key leadership and management areas.

 - An array of pedagogical elements includes chapter objectives, glossary terms, exercises, Research Perspectives, Literature Perspectives, Theory Boxes, chapter checklists, tips, and references.

 - Intuitively organized content and clear and unbiased writing style facilitates learning of theory and complex concepts.

 - Inviting and well-structured full-colour design enhances your learning by being able to find information quickly and easily, providing visual reinforcement of concepts.